 - Save a copy of someone else's map.
 This creates a copy of the map, and you are the owner of it.
 You can now edit and save changes to this new map.

-You can make a copy of someone else's map only if the owner has enabled the map to allow others to save a copy of it.
+You can make a copy of someone else's map only if the owner has checked the box next to Allow others to save a copy of this item on the Settings tab of the web maps item page.

 - Make a copy of a map you own.
 You might do this if you created a map to use as a template that contains the basemap and initial settings you commonly use.